ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Changing the advanced properties of a virtual machine
 {: #shared_vcd-ops-guide-advanced}

-In the Advanced settings, you can configure the resource allocation settings (shares, reservation, and limit) to determine the amount of CPU, memory, and storage resources provided for a VM.
+In the Advanced settings, you can configure the resource allocation settings (shares, reservation, and limit) to determine the amount of virtual CPU (vCPU), memory, and storage resources provided for a VM.

 For more information, see [Edit Virtual Machine Properties](https://docs.vmware.com/en/vCloud-Director/9.7/com.vmware.vcloud.tenantportal.doc/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external}.